Brands and countries

 Example application: The Bostik Airseal system

 The Bostik Airseal system pairs two products that meet high performance requirements for window junctions.
-T660 and T665 Airseal Window Tape Duo provide the exterior and interior seal.
+Bostik T660 Airseal Window Tape Duo Plus and Bostik T665 Airseal Window Tape Duo Plus provide the exterior and interior seal.
 These tapes adapt to changing humidity and fit into designs that require airtightness, weather protection, and flexibility.
 The adhesive holds firmly on most materials found on site without the need of a primer, including brick and concrete.
 Even at low temperatures.
 The tapes can be painted or plastered and remain functional in variable temperatures.
+The Bostik T665 Airseal Window Tape Duo Plus stands out with its additional adhesive stripe, to make installation of the tape even faster and easier.

 Using these two products together creates a continuous, airtight layer around the window.
 The result meets technical requirements and fits into standard construction practice.
 The system reduces uncertainty at a critical detail and simplifies compliance.